a-r-m-i-n/dce/Documentation/AdditionalInformations/FakingDetailpages.rst

 * Fallback if slugs are not unique (in this case, the uid of content element is appended to slug)
 * Modify current page title on detail page

-  * based on own title slug expression
+  * based on its own detail-page title expression
   * you can replace, prepend or append the DCE detail page title